 Other sections in Research Centres & Areas:

-Building on a rich tradition of studying the relationship between technological futures, management practices and organisational dynamics.
+Building on a rich tradition of studying the relationship between technological futures, societal phenomena, management practices and organisational dynamics.

-Our innovative research is located at the intersection between studies in several areas including management, information systems, futures, science and technology, organisation, and workplace.
-Our research is interdisciplinary, and conducted across the world in a diverse range of domains including public sector, healthcare, engineering and many more.
+Our innovative research is located at the intersection between studies in several areas including information systems, management, futures, science and technology, and organisational studies.
+Our research is interdisciplinary, and conducted across the world in a diverse range of domains including public sector, large companies, healthcare, engineering and many more.
+The research themes focus on the relationship of technology to the futures-in-the-making associated with a range of organizational and social activities.

 We're home to a vibrant doctoral community where our PhD students are encourage to take advantage of the School's research strengths to develop core skills.
 We welcome PhD applicants with a good first degree or Masters in areas such as management, philosophy or the social sciences - industrial experience is also an advantage.
 For more information, please contact Teresa Aldren.